 - Copy of your transcript (unofficial is acceptable), including your most recent grades

-- How long is the Graduate Nurse Transition Program?
+- How long is the Nurse Residency Transition Program?

 The program is a year in length with 6 months counting as non-productive time (Although a paid employee, you do not count in staffing numbers, allowing sufficient time for your preceptor supervised orientation.)
 A two year employment commitment is requested of all graduate nurses.